Anna Larssen Bjørner: As a preacher

 Anna had encountered her first experiences in religion while still young.
 After her father died in 1888, her mother turned to the church, especially from 1893 when she started to follow the preaching of H.J.
-Mygind, later a pioneering Pentecostalist.
+Mygind, later a pioneering Pentecostal.
 Encouraged by her mother, from 1901 Anna Larssen attended some of Mygind's meetings.
 In December 1908, she was invited to dine with the Methodist minister Thomas Barratt who was promoting the Pentecostal movement in Denmark.
 In her memoirs, she reported she felt a calling to join the movement herself and after completing performances in the stage play Kameliadamen, she decided to devote her life to preaching.
 Her decision caused considerable commotion and it was only after she has spent a lengthy period in a psychiatric hospital that she was finally released from her theatrical contract.

 In 1910, at a Pentecostal meeting in Copenhagen, she met Sigurd Bjørner, who invited her to preach at Helsingør.
 According to her own account, while praying with Bjørner, she heard the voice of God telling her "Here is the man I have chosen for you".
 She married him in July 1912 and went on to assist him as the two of them preached across Denmark, travelling from place to place in a gypsy van.
 In 1919, they opened Evangeliehuset, a meeting place near Copenhagen's Trianglen.
 Anna Larssen proved to be an effective leader of Denmark's early Pentecostal movement, preaching not only in Denmark but also in Norway and Sweden.
 In 1924, the couple attached their Pentecostal developments to the Apostolic Church in Wales, England and Scotland.

 In 1935, Larssen Bjørner published her memoirs Teater og Tempel.
 Livserindringer, giving an account of her life as an actress and her conversion to evangelism.

 Anna Larssen Bjørner died in Skodsborg, north of Copenhagen, on 6 March 1955 and was buried in Helsingør Cemetery.